Container groups in Azure Container Instances

 To preserve a container group's configuration, you can export the configuration to a YAML file by using the Azure CLI command az container export.
 Export allows you to store your container group configurations in version control for "configuration as code."
 Or, use the exported file as a starting point when developing a new configuration in YAML.

-To limit resource usage by an instance in a group, optionally set a resource limit for the instance.
-In a group with two instances requesting 1 CPU, one of your containers might require more CPUs to run than the other.
+For example, in a group with two container instances each requesting 1 CPU, one of your containers might run a workload that requires more CPUs to run than the other.

-In this scenario, you could set a resource limit of 0.5 CPU for one instance, and a limit of 2 CPUs for the second.
-This configuration limits the first container's resource usage to 0.5 CPU, allowing the second container to use up to the full 2 CPUs if available.
+In this scenario, you could set a resource limit of 2 CPUs for the container instance.
+This configuration allows the container instance to use up to the full 2 CPUs if available.

 Minimum and maximum allocation